Hephaestion

 Hephaestion is one of the most unforgettable figures in Ancient Greek history.
 He was the closest friend and most trusted general of Alexander the Great, King of Macedonia.

-The article will explore Hephaestion's life historically, his influence on Alexander the Great, his heroic exploits in battle, their inspiring relationship, the importance of loyalty, and the lessons he left behind for those who follow the path.
+This article will explore Hephaestion's life historically—his influence on Alexander the Great, his heroic exploits in battle, their inspiring relationship, the importance of loyalty, and the lessons he left behind for those who follow the path.

 Born in 354 BC, the junior of Alexander by a year and a half, Hephaestion was a member of the Macedonian aristocracy.
 As a young man, he was educated alongside the future king as a student of the famous philosopher Aristotle at the informal school of Mieza.

-During this period, they worked together on philosophical thought and came up with new ideas of military strategy.
-Hephaestion was not as skilled at broad military command like Alexander or his rival Craterus were.
-However, he knew a lot about both personal combat (including shock tactics that he deployed numerous times) and had an extremely advanced sense of logistical skill.
-Both of these made him the ideal candidate for later positions assumed during the Persian campaign.
+During this period, they worked together on philosophical thought and developed new ideas of military strategy.
+Hephaestion was not as skilled at broad military command as Alexander or his rival Craterus.
+However, he had deep knowledge of personal combat (including shock tactics, which he deployed numerous times) and an extremely advanced sense of logistics.
+These qualities made him the ideal candidate for later roles during the Persian campaign.

-Although Hephaestion had a temper of some notorious note, he was also broadly likeable and kind, elements that endeared him to Alexander as the young man often made use of connections that would be unseemly for the heir to the throne to go out and seek so actively.
-Although Hephaestion could be brutal to the enemies of the king, the cut-throat character that was exhibited in much of the court was not present in him.
+Although Hephaestion had a temper of some notoriety, he was also broadly likable and kind—traits that endeared him to Alexander.
+The young man often relied on Hephaestion to make use of connections that would have been unseemly for the heir to the throne to pursue so openly.
+Though he could be brutal to the enemies of the king, the cutthroat character common at court was not present in him.

 Dual votive statues of Alexander and Hephaestion from the 1st century